New radiant tubes increase productivity and cut costs

 The tubes’ thin wall reduces heat loss from the furnace as well as furnace heat-up time.
 It also speeds the transfer of heat from the heating element to the goods in the furnace.

 “A typical application would be in furnaces for heat treatment of components for the auto industry, where you carburize the surface to withstand wear,” Wickman says.

 The most common choices for these types of applications today are FeNiCr and NiCr tubes.
 During testing, Kanthal compared the two types of alloys.

-“The tubes were subject to cyclic tests up to 1,100 degrees Celsius in our lab, where both conditions and temperatures were considered very stressful for any oxidation properties,” says Susanne Selin, senior R&D professional at Kanthal.
+“The tubes were subject to cyclic tests up to 1,100 degrees Celsius in our lab, where both conditions and temperatures were considered very stressful for any oxidation properties,” says Susanne Selin, senior R&D professional at Kanthal (Susanne is pictured on top of the page).
 “When we compared them with common NiCr alloy 310 tubes, there was a striking difference in the spallation of oxide.
 After testing, the NiCr tubes showed black oxide (chromia) with high levels of spallation, while the Kanthal® AF Tubes only showed slow growing, gray oxide (alumina) with no spalling.”